scummvm/scummvm/doc/docportal/advanced_topics/understand_graphics.rst

 Filter graphics
 ----------------

 When enabled, ScummVM uses bilinear interpolation instead of nearest neighbor for the :ref:`aspect ratio <aspect>` and :ref:`stretch mode <stretch>`.
-It does not affect the graphics mode scaling unless OpenGL is selected, in which case it determines how the OpenGL scaling is done.
+It does not affect the :ref:`graphics mode scaler <graphics>`.

 Nearest neighbor is a simple way to scale an image; each pixel becomes multiple pixels of the same color.
 While this preserves the sharper details in a pixel art image, it also creates "jagged" edges as the image is scaled up.
 Bilinear interpolation finds the average color between pixel color values and fills in missing pixel, which results in a "smoothed" image.